Skip to main content

 How long are you entitled to family hospice leave?

-If you are caring for a dying close relative, you can apply for family hospice leave or part-time family hospice leave for up to six months.
+If you are caring for a dying close relative, you can apply for family hospice leave or part-time family hospice leave for a period of up to six months.
 If you are supporting a very seriously ill child, the period can be extended – up to a maximum of nine months.

 Under what conditions do you receive care leave allowance?